-In 1968 he was ordained for ministry in the Church of England and served as an Anglican priest until 1994 when he was received into the Catholic Church.
+Bishop Alan was born in Oxford on 17 March 1944.
+He graduated at King’s College London in 1966, and was ordained for ministry in the Church of England in 1968.
+He served as an Anglican priest until 1994, when he was received into the Catholic Church.

-He was ordained a Catholic priest on 4th December, 1995, by Cardinal Basil Hume in Westminster Cathedral, and for three years served as Assistant Priest at Our Lady of Victories in Kensington, London, before becoming Parish Priest of the Holy Redeemer and St Thomas More Parish, Chelsea.
+Ordained to the priesthood on 4 December 1995 by Cardinal Hume at Westminster Cathedral, he served as assistant priest at Our Lady of Victories in Kensington, and then as parish priest of the Holy Redeemer and St Thomas More Parish in Chelsea.

 At the Bishops’ Conference of England and Wales, he has oversight of liturgy and worship, and also had responsibility for implementing the establishment of a special ordinariate created by Pope Benedict XVI for former Anglicans who desired to become Catholic, while maintaining their spiritual and liturgical heritage.
 Bishop Alan is a Knight Commander with Star of the Equestrian Order of The Holy Sepulchre of Jerusalem.

 He continues to serve the holy people of God in East Anglia as bishop and successor of the Apostles at the pleasure of the Holy Father.
 As bishop, his cathedra, or throne, is found at the heart of our Cathedral Church.
 Although the Cathedral Church is also a regular parish, we are greatly honoured to be custodians of Bishop Alan’s cathedra, and to have a special care for the father of our diocesan family.

 The Bishop’s Office is located in the parish of Poringland, south of Norwich, and his office may be contacted by visiting the diocesan website [www.rcdea.org.uk].
 There, you can find contact details, as well as copies of his homilies, and latest news.